prettier/prettier-vscode/README.md

 Supply the path to an ignore file such as `.gitignore` or `.prettierignore`.
 Files which match will not be formatted.
 Set to `null` to not read ignore files.
 Restart required.

+#### prettier.config (default: setting is not used)
+Supply the path to a prettier config file such as `.prettierrc`.
+Restart required.

 #### prettier.disableLanguages (default: ["vue"])
 A list of languages IDs to disable this extension on.
 Restart required.
 *Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run*